jgehrcke/covid-19-germany-gae/README.md

 In addition to the **CSV** files, this project offers an **HTTP (JSON) API**.

+## Contact, questions, contributions

+You probably have a number of questions.
+Just as I had (and still have).
+Your feedback, your contributions, and your questions are highly appreciated!
+Please use the [GitHub issue tracker](https://github.com/jgehrcke/covid-19-germany-gae/issues) (preferred) or contact me via [mail](mailto:jgehrcke@googlemail.com).
+For updates, you can also follow me on Twitter: [@gehrcke](https://twitter.com/gehrcke).

 ## Summary plot

 [daily-change-plot-latest.png](https://raw.githubusercontent.com/jgehrcke/covid-19-germany-gae/master/plots/daily-change-plot-latest.png) (also available as [PDF](https://raw.githubusercontent.com/jgehrcke/covid-19-germany-gae/master/plots/daily-change-plot-latest.pdf)):